7 Powerful Health Benefits of Cinnamon

 The recommended daily dosage of cinnamon powder is anywhere from 0.5-2 teaspoons per day.
 You can add it to food, smoothies, etc. or take it in capsules.

 Cinnamon tea is another delicious way to take this healthy spice.
-You can simply steep a cinnamon stick in hot water for 10-15 minutes or simmer it on the stove with other chai spices like cardamom, ginger, and cloves.
+You can simply steep a cinnamon stick or cinnamon chips in hot water for 10-15 minutes or simmer it on the stove with other chai spices like cardamom, ginger, and cloves.

 You can also buy or make cinnamon tincture and take the recommended dose daily.
 The essential oil is great for diffusing or using topically in a massage oil.